silverton-io/buz-docs/docs/introduction/insiders-only.md

 Are you interested in being the first to know about new developments?

-Want to know when Honeypot is fully production-ready?
+Want to know when Buz is fully production-ready?

 Would you like to invest in or advise the project?